Back to all blogs

 • Low TSH: Suggests the brain has stopped signalling because there is already too much hormone in the system (Hyperthyroidism).

-Thyroid Antibodies (TPOAb and TgAb)
+Thyroid Antibodies (TPOAb, TgAb, and TRAb)

 Sometimes, the thyroid is healthy, but the immune system mistakenly attacks it.
 This is known as autoimmune thyroid disease, and our thyroid antibody test explains how these markers are interpreted.

-• TPOAb (Thyroid Peroxidase Antibodies): Often elevated in Hashimoto’s disease (the most common cause of hypothyroidism).
+• TPOAb (Thyroid Peroxidase Antibodies): Often elevated in Hashimoto’s disease, the most common cause of hypothyroidism.

-• TgAb (Thyroglobulin Antibodies): Another marker of autoimmune activity.
-Knowing if antibodies are present can help your GP understand why your thyroid is struggling, rather than just knowing that it is.
+Knowing if antibodies are present can help your GP understand why your thyroid is struggling, even if your hormone levels are still currently within the reference range.

 Reverse T3 (rT3)